haxmc/discord_cat_facts/readme.md

 ### Commands
 - `c!help` or `c!helpplz` - call for help!
 - `c!factplz <option>` - get a random fact! {options below}
-    - `j` - deliver an image along with your cat!
+    - `jpg` - deliver an image along with your cat!
-    - `g` - deliver a GIF along with your fact!
+    - `gif` - deliver a GIF along with your fact!
 - `c!devhelp` - (OPTIONAL IMPLEMENTATION) - DM's whoever you set to allow users to submit comments and their username, so that the bot dev can follow up.